-Deakin is the only organisation in Australia to provide a Gender Transition Leave category and recognises the need for additional leave for those undergoing or wishing to undergo a gender transition.
+Deakin is the only University in Australia to provide a Gender Affirmation Leave category and recognises the need for additional leave for those undergoing or wishing to undergo a gender affirmation.

 This entitlement provides up to 10 days leave to be used at the discretion of the staff member who is transitioning.
 To access to this leave get in contact with your area’s HR Client Partner.
 Who is my HR client partner?

 Deakin’s Superannuation/Death Benefits are provided through UniSuper.
 The UniSuper website is explicit in its inclusion of same sex partners/families in their policies.